philipzhux/cucsapp/index.md

 ## Key resources for users

-*The mobile site may compromise reading experiences, you are recommended to read on a desktop devices.*
+*The mobile site may compromise reading experiences, you are recommended to read on a desktop device.*

 - [Datapoints from previous years](pages/data_point.html)
 - [Industry 方向申请指南](pages/industry_app.html)